thiri-thant22/ICT105-Moonlight-MVP/docs/final-demo-script.md

 # Final Demo Script

 ## Demo Duration

-5–7 minutes
+Approximately 5–7 minutes.

 ---

 ## 1. Opening

-Good morning, everyone.

-We are Group Moonlight, and today we are presenting our project, **Budget Tracker**.

-Many students and young adults find it difficult to manage their daily expenses and keep track of their spending.
-Without proper records, it is easy to overspend and difficult to understand where money goes.

-Our target users are students and individuals who want a simple way to manage their personal finances.

-Our solution is **Budget Tracker**, a web-based application that allows users to record expenses, organize financial information, search records, and monitor their spending through an easy-to-use interface.
+Introduce **Budget Tracker** as a web-based application developed by **Team Moonlight**.
+Explain that the project helps university students and young adults record and manage their daily expenses.
+Highlight the problem of poor expense tracking and present the value proposition of providing a simple and user-friendly budgeting solution.

 ---

 ## 2. User Scenario

-Imagine that a university student spends money every day on food, transportation, shopping, and entertainment.

-Instead of writing expenses on paper or trying to remember them, the student can use Budget Tracker to record every expense immediately.

-The system stores all expense records, allowing users to review previous transactions, search by category, and monitor their spending more effectively.
+Demonstrate a scenario where a university student wants to manage a monthly allowance.
+Show how the student records daily expenses, reviews spending history, and monitors spending through the Budget Tracker system.

 ---